Oben Electric to Open 10 New Showrooms Across Gujarat in 2026 - www.lokmattimes.com

 Oben Electric to Open 10 New Showrooms Across Gujarat in 2026

-Ahmedabad (Gujarat) [India], October 17: Oben Electric, India's homegrown, R&D-driven electric motorcycle manufacturer, today announced its expansion plans for ...
+PNN Ahmedabad (Gujarat) [India], October 17: Oben Electric, India's homegrown, R&D-driven electric motorcycle manufacturer, today announced its expansion ...

 Ahmedabad (Gujarat) [India], October 17: Oben Electric, India's homegrown, R&D-driven electric motorcycle manufacturer, today announced its expansion plans for Gujarat, with 10 new showrooms and service centers set to open in 2026 across Ahmedabad and key cities including Vadodara, Surat, Rajkot and Jamnagar.
 The expansion follows the strong customer response to Oben Electric's next-generation city commuter, the Rorr EZ Sigma, which has emerging as a preferred choice among daily riders seeking performance, reliability, smart features, and a sporty design.